Appearance

 See the core of Pipelight as Ferris (rust mascot) making the heavy lift.

-- On the first hand, it uses Javascript/Typescript to manipulate bash strings.
+- On the first hand, it uses wichever language like Javascript/Typescript to manipulate bash strings.

-- And on the other it uses Git as an event detector.
+- And on the other it uses Git as an event listener.

-For every internal tasks, pipelight relays on well known rust crates (std, serde, rustix, watchexec, miette...).
+For every internal tasks, pipelight relies on well known rust crates (std, serde, rustix, watchexec, miette, tabled, gix...).

 As close to the kernel as possible.